Green719/MindustryMod/README.md

 # Mindustry Mod
-A Java Mindustry mod (desktop only right now)
+A Java Mindustry mod

-download from github releases idk how to set ingame import compatibility up yet
+should be working...